-When we are cross country skiing the temperatures are often low and at the same time we are active and generating heat.
-So while moving we may heat up but then cool down quickly on stopping.
+When cross country skiing the temperatures are often low and at the same time we are active, generating heat.
+So we may heat up while moving but then cool down rapidly on stopping.

-Anticipating cold weather, people often overdress, making this heating up and cooling down more likely to happen.
-Add in skiing as part of a group, where we may stop more frequently than you would when alone, and there are a few things to think about.
+Anticipating cold weather, people often overdress.
+This makes this heating up and cooling down effect more likely to happen.
+Add in skiing as part of a group: we may stop more frequently than you would when alone.
+We can see that there are a few things to think about so we stay comfortable.

-It sometimes seems like the cost of kitting yourself out for skiing can add up.
-I will try to highlight where ski-specific clothing can be a good investment, especially if cross country skiing is something you enjoy and are likely to do again.
+It can seem like the cost of kitting yourself out for skiing adds up.
+I will highlight where ski-specific clothes are a good investment.
+Particularly if cross country skiing is something you enjoy and are likely to do again.
 In my experience clothes for cross country skiing probably have a greater overlap with other activities than say clothes for alpine skiing and so, depending on your fashion sense, wearing them may not be limited to your ski holidays (or is that just me?).

 This is a subject that I could write a lot about!
 So I’ll publish a further article with more top tips.